 Troubled Texan Boy?
-Therapeutic boarding schools can be a great solution for parents of struggling boys, helping them rise above their issues and turn their lives around.
+There is a therapeutic boarding school in Texas that can be a great solution for parents of struggling boys, helping them rise above their issues and turn their lives around.

-New Hope Boys Home will help your troubled boy turn their life around.
-Remaining untreated, boys that are experiencing dangerous behavior can ruin their future.
+New Hope Boys Home is a year-round ranch and school that will help your boy.
+Without such concentrated help, boys that are experiencing dangerous behavior can ruin their future.
 A therapeutic boarding school like New Hope Boys Home can teach your son a new way to think, behave and thrive in life.
 We’re only a short distance away from El Paso, Texas.

 If you are the parent of a self-destructive young man in El Paso, Texas, please give us a call at (830) 257-5714.
 We can help your child.